-While CardiacCare offers additional question types, the above list will cover most of the custom questions created by organizations.
-For assistance with the more advanced question types, feel free to contact Cedaron.
+While CardiacCare does offer additional question types, the above list will cover the majority of the custom questions created by organizations.
+For assistance with the more advanced question types, feel free to reach out to Cedaron.

-You should carefully consider which type of question best represents the data you wish to collect and if there are any relationships between the questions you will be creating.
+You should carefully consider which type of question best represents the data you wish to collect, and if there are any relationships between the questions you will be creating.